 What is Capital Gains Tax?

 CGT applies to any capital asset: shares, investment properties, cryptocurrency, collectables, and business assets.
 Your main home is generally exempt.
+If you want to see where your marginal rate comes from, the income tax guide is the right companion page.

-Key point: CGT is not a flat tax rate
+CGT is not a flat tax rate

 How CGT is Calculated